m3o/m3o/packages/auth/README.md

 This package (and all M3O packages) require you to create an API key via the [M3O.com](https://m3o.com) website.
 Once logged in / signed up, head to the [keys](https://m3o.com/account/keys) page and create your API key.

-Once you have created this key please create a `.env.local` file within your project and add the key:
+Once created, you will need to provide this key as an environment variable.
+You can do this by creating a `.env.local` file within your project and adding the key:

 `M3O_KEY=xxxxx`